ChromeGaming/GameSphere/README.md

 ## About IWOC

 IWOC is a month-long Open Source Contribution event held in February 2023, in this program they have facilitated 30+ impactful projects, hosted 4 engaging speaker sessions comprising of speaker like Unnati Chhabra - SDE @zomato, Shashank Srivastava - India Business @Google, and others with garnered registrations from a 350+ students, and actively involved 150+ contributors.
-Hope you are also taking part in IWOC
+Hope you are also taking part in IWOC.

 ## Table of Contents